 ~ Ellen Macarthur Foundation

-Recycle plastic bottles, ask for non-plastic straws in restaurants, and at home choose eco-friendly straws instead of their plastic alternatives.
+Recycle plastic bottles, ask for non-plastic straws in restaurants, and at home choose eco-friendly straws instead of plastic alternatives.
 Use non-plastic cutlery and choose reusable cups, not disposables.
-There are tonnes of reusable cups on the market such as Enviro-Cup for events.
+There are tonnes of reusable cups on the market, such as Enviro-Cups, for events.

 Collect rubbish in your local area.
 It could help prevent the deaths of more than a million seabirds every year, as well as more than 100,000 marine mammals.
 If you live near a beach, join Surfers Against Plastics for clean-ups for a great and purpose-filled day out.
 Inspirational Lizzie Carr paddle boarded 400 miles around England’s waterways and became the first female to paddle board solo across the English channel!
 Go Lizzie!

 Support businesses that use recyclable products.
 You can even get the Edible Six Pack Ring from Saltwater Brewery, which is 100% biodegradable within 2-3 months of being in the ocean!
 Even brands like Adidas are changing their habits with the UltraBOOST Uncaged Adidas x Parley shoes, so you don’t have to sacrifice style to look after the planet.
 H&M’s new Conscious Exclusive collection features BIONIC - a brand-new material created from recycled polyester from plastic collected on beaches and shorelines.

 There are so many more alternative brands out there too for every need.
 For example, Claire Rendell’s beautiful furniture proves you can combine stunning design with a sustainable conscience (check out our brand list of eco-friendly furniture).
 By supporting brands that are making huge changes in their production methods, we can build momentum and a demand for a more sustainable, more environmentally friendly future.